-In October 2018, we entered into an exchange agreement, or the Exchange Agreement, with Deerfield Special Situations Fund, L.P.
-Under the Exchange Agreement, Deerfield and Deerfield Special Situations Fund, L.P. exchanged an aggregate of \$9,577,000 principal amount of our 2021 Notes for an aggregate of 9,577 shares of our Series A Convertible Preferred Stock, par value \$0.0001, or the Series A Preferred Stock.
+In October 2018, we entered into an exchange agreement, or the October 2018 Exchange Agreement, with Deerfield and Deerfield Special Situations Fund, L.P., or the Deerfield Lenders.
+Under the October 2018 Exchange Agreement, the Deerfield Lenders exchanged an aggregate of \$9,577,000 principal amount of our 2021 Notes for an aggregate of 9,577 shares of our Series A Convertible Preferred Stock, par value \$0.0001, or the Series A Preferred Stock.

-As a condition to closing of the Exchange Agreement, we filed a Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock, or the Certificate of Designation, with the Secretary of State of the State Delaware, setting forth the preferences, rights and limitations of the Series A Preferred Stock.
+As a condition to closing of the October 2018 Exchange Agreement, we filed a Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock, or the Series A Certificate of Designation, with the Secretary of State of the State Delaware, setting forth the preferences, rights and limitations of the Series A Preferred Stock.